bmolnar91/workbook/module_oop.md

 #### What is the largest number you can work with in Java?
+java.math.BigInteger

+(Integer.MAX_VALUE is approx. 2^31, which exceeds the 32bit memory.)

+BigInteger can grow as large as your ram.

 #### When you use method overriding, can you change the access level of the method, from protected to public?
 Why?
 When you use method overriding, can you change the access level of the method, from public to protected?
 Why?
+You can expand, but not narrow, the accessibility of an ovverriden method.

+//SUPERCLASS access modifier <= SUBCLASS access modifier//

 #### Can the main method be overridden?
 Explain your answer!
+No. Because it's a static method, it can't be overriden (but it can be overloaded!).

+//The best-known static method is main, which is called by the Java runtime to start an application.
+The main method must be static, which means that applications run in a static context by default.//

 #### When you use method overriding, can you throw fewer exceptions in the subclass than in the parent class?
 Why?
+If the superclass method declares an exception, subclass overridden method can declare same, subclass exception or no exception but cannot declare parent exception.

 #### When you use method overriding, can you throw more exceptions in the subclass than in the parent class?
 Why?
+Unchecked exceptions: Yes.

+Checked exceptions: The overriding method must NOT throw checked exceptions that are new or broader than those declared by the overridden method.
+For example, a method that declares a FileNotFoundException cannot be overridden by a method that declares a SQLException, Exception, or any other non-runtime exception unless it's a subclass of FileNotFoundException.

 #### What does "final" mean in case of a variable, method or a class?
 IN PROGRESS